 Dutch scientist Anton van Leeuwenhoek first spotted yeast cells in the 17th century through his microscope.
 Their role in fermentation was largely ignored.
 The common perception, at that time, was that ‘all fermentation requires a divine intervention’.
 There were Gods and Goddesses for brewing.
 They were who to be appeased for a successful batch.
 Fermentation has its roots from the Latin word fervere, which means to boil.
 The yeast is derived from a similar term gist, which means to boil.

 But Microscope was not enough.
 It was only in 1859 that Germ Theory (by Louis Pasteur) was proposed and scientists started studying them.
-Today yeast is being actively researched and genetically modified to help brewers hone their craft.
-The first year of any microbiology lab is spent researching yeast, preparing its slants, and culturing them.
+Today yeast is a part of active researches.
+It genetically modified to help brewers hone their craft.
+The first year of any microbiology lab is involved researching yeast, preparing its slants, and culturing them.